 Electronic sources of waste:

 Some e-waste (like TV) contains lead, mercury, cadmium, and brominated flame retardants.
 These are harmful to humans and the environment.
-It is therefore important that the right authorities ensure the proper disposal of such waste.
+It is therefore important that the authorities responsible for ensuring their disposal stay on top of their work.